syntaxkiller/voice-transcription/README.md

 **Q: Why does the application need a specific sample rate (16000 Hz)?**
 A: The Vosk speech recognition model is trained on audio at 16000 Hz.
 Using a different sample rate would reduce accuracy.

+**Q: Why does the application take a moment to start transcribing the first time?**
+A: The speech recognition model is loaded in the background to keep the UI responsive.
+This can take 10-30 seconds depending on your system.
+Progress is displayed in the status bar.

 **Q: Can I use this for real-time captioning or subtitles?**
 A: While the application can output text in real-time, it isn't specifically designed for captioning or subtitles.
 However, you could use the clipboard output option to paste text into a captioning tool.